-Are you worried that your child may be a victim of identity theft?
+Are you worried that your child may be a victim of identity theft due to the Equifax data breach?
 Here’s a real red flag: If your child is getting mail in their name for pre-approved credit cards and airline or hotel loyalty program offers, that’s a tip-off someone is impersonating them.
 In that case, you’ve got to check with the credit bureaus and see what’s going on.

 ‘Synthetic’ identity theft is the new rage

-Parents need to be particularly careful about broadcasting a kid’s Social Security number on school forms, athletic events, school registrations and the rest.
-Those are areas of weakness where many times a child’s identity can be stolen.
+Parents need to be particularly careful about broadcasting a kid’s Social Security number on school forms, athletic events, school registrations and doctor’s offices.
+Those are areas of weakness where a child’s identity can be stolen.

-For years, the credit bureaus took no action when it came to the issue of minor credit freeze.
-So it was left to the states to lead the way with legislation that gave parents a tool to prevent identity theft from happening to their child.
-That resulted in nearly 20 states putting law on the books allowing a parent to freeze a child’s credit.
+For years, the credit bureaus took no action when it came to freezing a minor’s credit.
+So it was left to the states to come up with legislation that gave parents tools to prevent identity theft from happening to their child.
+Over 20 states passed laws allowing a parent to freeze a child’s credit.

-Child identity theft is one of the worst forms of identity theft because it often goes unchecked and unnoticed for years.
-Then when your kid goes off to college, suddenly he or she can’t get loans or qualify under FAFSA because supposedly they’re 37 years old and defaulted on a mortgage!
+Child identity theft is one of the worst forms of fraud because it often goes unchecked and unnoticed for years.
+Then, when your kid goes off to college, suddenly he or she can’t get loans or qualify under FAFSA because supposedly they’re 37 years old and defaulted on a mortgage!

 Use a credit freeze to fight back against child identity theft

 So, do you know know the law in your state?
-Here is an updated list of states that allow a parent or guardian to freeze their child’s credit.
-Following Equifax’s latest move, I’m hoping this will soon be a 50-state list!
+Here is a list of states that allow a parent or guardian to freeze their child’s credit as of 2016.

 - Info on freezing a child’s credit with TransUnion can be found here.